Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 the ungroup button in the scene tree performs the same action.

 - **Skeleton Options**: Provides options to work with Skeleton2D and Bone2D.

-Show Bones: Toggles the visibility of bones for the selected node.
-Make Bone2D Node(s) from Node(s): Converts selected node(s) into Bone2D.

-- Show Bones: Toggles the visibility of bones for the selected node.

-- Make Bone2D Node(s) from Node(s): Converts selected node(s) into Bone2D.

-- Grid Offset: Allows you to shift grids with respect to the origin. `x` and `y` can be adjusted separately.

-- Grid Step: The distance between each grid in pixels. `x` and `y` can be adjusted separately.

-- Primary Line Every: The number of grids in-between to draw infinite lines as indication of main lines.

-- Rotation Offset: Sets the offset to shift rotational snapping.

-- Rotation Step: Defines the snapping degree.
-E.g., 15 means the node will rotate and snap at multiples of 15 degrees if rotation snap is enabled and the rotate mode is used.

-- Scale Step: Determines the scaling increment factor.
-For example, if it is 0.1, it will change the scaling at 0.1 steps if scaling snap is enabled and the scaling mode is used.

 - Show Bones: Toggles the visibility of bones for the selected node.